Support

 Postman is an API testing tool that offers integration capacity with the CI/CD pipeline.
 It also helps you to create mock-up tests and API documentation.

 You can create request collections and API test suites in Postman.
-You can also use request collections prepared in Postman in Invicti when you’re auditing your web application or API security.
+You can also use request collections prepared in Postman in your Invicti product when you're auditing your web application or API security.

 1. Open Postman.